Q: Do I need to have my knowledge test completed to take the course?

 Q: Several of my friends / family / coworkers are interested in taking a course.
 Can we get a group discount?

-A: We give out our discounts at the motorcycle show which usually occurs the first week of January.
+We mainly give out our discounts at the motorcycle show which usually occurs the first week of January and occasionally on our social media.

 Q: I’d like to do a course and get my license as soon as possible, but the next opening isn’t for 2 months.
 Is there any way I can get in earlier?